VILLASframework/node/packaging/nix/README.md

   let
     pkgs = (builtins.getFlake "villas").packages.x86_64-linux;
   in
-    pkgs.villas-minimal.override {
+    pkgs.villas-node-minimal.override {
       withExtraConfig = true;
       withNodeIec60870 = true;
     }
 '
 ```

-Here we override the `#villas-minimal` package to include `libconfig`
+Here we override the `#villas-node-minimal` package to include `libconfig`
 configuration support and enable the `IEC61870-5-104` node.

 `nix build` now builds the customized `villas` and produces a `result` symlink